hobler/imsil-gui/README.md

   -	If the array is expanded, every row added, by pressing the ‘+’ Button, will have the value ‘’ (empty).

-# Project Explorer Functionalities

-The Project Explorer follows the same behavior as a common file browser, showing the directories, projects and project files in a TreeView manner.
-By selecting a directory as the root of the tree via clicking the `Root` button the user has the following options by clicking their corresponding buttons.

--  `New` Can be used to create a new project file or copy an existing one to a selected location.
-- `Edit` Can be used when a project file is selected, opens the Imsil GUI parameter editor.
-- `View` Opens the local editor to manually view and modify the project file.
-- `Run` Not yet implemented
-- `Plot` Not yet implemented